-Languages (both Urdu and English) are integrated into every aspect of the academic work at Maktab.
-The objective is to enable students to become life-long readers and writers able to communicate their ideas and feelings effectively, and to understand the ideas and feelings of others.
+Both English and Urdu langauges are integrated into every aspect of the academic work at Maktab.
+The objective is to enable students to become life-long readers and writers able to communicate their ideas and feelings effectively and to understand the ideas and feelings of others.
 Language at Maktab is understood to include speaking and listening as well as reading and writing.
-Field trips and guest visits take language study out of the textbook and into the real world.
+Field trips take language study out of the textbook and into the real world.

 Children become more fluent readers by having frequent opportunities to practice reading.
 Maktab believes that students learn at their own pace, and in their own way.

 The classroom reflects this belief by providing a wide and rich variety of reading experiences.
 Instead of having an either/or approach to reading, expecting students to learn either by phonics or whole language, students draw from the best of both experiences for their reading environment.
 On a daily basis, children have reason and opportunity to read, independently and in a group.
 Peer-led, teacher-led, and interactive discussions are part of the reading experience.

 Writing is a creative, process-oriented undertaking.
 At Maktab, writing is an important part of all that students undertake during their day.
 Through journals, shared writing, and project writing (documentation), students learn the power of the written word.
 Students learn about the different literary genres by writing their own essays, poems, plays, and short stories.
 Through author studies, students work with a variety of styles and genres.
 By generating outlines, ideas, drafts, and revisions, they come to find a writing style of their own.